huacnlee/redis-search/README.md

 ## Usage

-* Bind Redis::Search callback event, it will to rebuild search indexes when data create or update.
+* Bind Redis::Search callback event, it will to rebuild search indices when data create or update.

     ```ruby
     class Post